-Even before Muhammad ibn Abdullah [peace be upon him (pbuh)] became the prophet, it was well known practice of using lunar calendar by the Arabs and Ramadan was one of the month.
+Even before the Prophet [peace be upon him (pbuh)], it was well known practice of using lunar calendar by the Arabs and Ramadan was one of the month.
 It was well known that lunar months were either 29 days or 30 days.
 When Qur'an Ayah (2:185) was revealed, it said, "When you witness the month of Ramadan, fast for it".
 Islam prescribed Ramadan for fasting month, because fasting was prescribed for the Ummah even before, so that Muslims can obtain piety (Taqwa) and Qur'an was revealed in this month, so it was chosen for attaining Tqawa and fasting.

 What has happenned is that in the narrations, a mistake occurerd (not intentional) by some narrators to omit the first part of the Hadith, "Ashshahru tis'un wa ishroon", which has caused the totally different interpretation of the Hadith.
 In the context of this Hadith, the Prophet (pbuh) explained that do not stress to have the 30 days of Ramadan, if the moon is seen on 29th day, start the next month.
 If moon was not seen on 29th day, and on the 30 days it was not seen due to clouds, then start the month even though moon was not seen.
 This means that seeing the moon was not necessary condition; estimation or calculation of 30 days is another condition that can start the month, because it was commonly known by obserbation and experience that the lunar month cannot be more than 30 days.